Bright sun, poor ice delay outdoor NHL game at Lake Tahoe

 “We’ve done over 30 outdoor games,” Commissioner Gary Bettman told broadcaster NBC.
 “This has been the most difficult weather circumstance we’ve had, and it’s a beautiful day.
 But if you look up at the sun, the cloud cover is everywhere but where the sun is, and it did a number on the ice.”

 The game was halted after the first period at 12:55 p.m.
-PST and Bettman said the plan is to play the final two periods starting at 9 p.m.
 PST.
+Workers covered the ice soon after before removing the cover after the sun went down.

 Bettman said some players wanted to keep playing while others didn’t, but the final decision was made in consultation with the union because of safety.